CDAGaming/CraftPresence-Wow-Edition/README.md

 #### Item/Entity Placeholders
 - &MAIN& - The Current Item your Main Hand is Holding
 - &OFFHAND& - The Current Item your Off Hand is Holding*
+- &HELMET& - The Current Helmet Armor Piece you have Equipped
+- &CHEST& - The Current Chest Armor Piece you have Equipped
+- &LEGS& - The Current Leggings Armor Piece you have Equipped
+- &BOOTS& - The Current Boots Armor Piece you have Equipped

-(Starting in v1.4.0, this is your OffHand Item's Message*)
+(Starting in v1.4.0, this can either be just the Item Name or your OffHand Item's Message, if present*)

 ## Disclaimer
 As with other RPC Mods, this Mod uses your in-Game Data to send Display Information to a 3rd Party